• Skip to primary navigation

 Healthy fats aren’t a food group, per se, but raw veggies can benefit from enhancement, so I recommend adding a dip.
 If you’re making cooked veggies, they are usually cooked with oil or served with butter, so you’re getting fat that way.

 Here are a few dips to serve with vegetables.
-Some (like guac and hummus) are high in healthy fats while others (like salsa) are low fat or nonfat.
+Some (like guac and avocado hummus) are high in healthy fats while others (like salsa) are low fat or nonfat.

 • Guacamole